Sayyed90/datamanagement/readme.md

 6. user add data of borrower into system using API "/borrow/add".
 Book_id, and user_id is passed as mandatory fields
 7. user update borrower and book returned details using API "/borrow/return/{book_id}".
 Book_id is used as unique attribute to retrieve the book and update
 8. user delete the borrower details by book_id using API "/borrow/delete/{id}"

+step to run in docker

+1) mvn clean install
+2) once mvn successfully installed, open cmd from the root folder where compose.yml is there
+3) type "docker compose up"
+4) docker will successfully run